geronimus1/softwareengineerguide/README.md

 However, it's crucial to note that in today's modern world, these steps often occur concurrently rather than in a sequential order.

-## First conversation with a father: Your professional journey
+## Conversation with a father about career: Your professional journey
 > When Superman asked his father about his career, his father replied, "Son, you have to find your passion and fly with it!"
 Superman was confused, but his father continued, "No, literally, fly with it.
 That's how you became a superhero."
 And so, Superman explored various fields of interest, including saving the world, and never stopped learning how to become a better hero.

 To ensure that you're on the right path for your future, it's important to determine what skills you should learn.
 Here are some useful roadmaps to guide you: